Choosing a Quality Residential Treatment Program

 Founder & Executive Director

-- Is the program licensed and is the facilities license in good standing in the state in which they are located?
+- Is the program licensed and is the facility’s license in good standing in the state in which they are located?

 - Is the program accredited by a recognized, independent, nonprofit accreditation organization like the Commission on the Accreditation of Rehabilitation Facilities (CARF) or the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO)?

-- Does the programs website provide detailed information about the program including a weekday and weekend schedule, individual staff bios with the staff licensing and experience, and a detailed summary of the clinical program (I would also add that parents should visit the program prior to admitting their child to see the setting and meet the treatment team).
+- Does the program’s website provide detailed information about the program including individual staff bios with the staff licensing and experience, and a detailed summary of the clinical program?

 - How many beds are at the facility and what is the staff-to-patient ratio?